 Ice Cream Social

-Tried-and-true ice cream socials are making a comeback!
-They’re a favorite way for families to celebrate going back to school and meeting the teachers, and this year restrictions have lifted enough in many places that groups can hold them safely.
+Tried-and-true ice cream socials are a favorite way for families to celebrate going back to school and meeting the teachers.

 Keep it simple and hire a local ice cream truck for the evening or hand out single-cup servings.
 Or, if you have the volunteers and funds, create a “scooper bowl” event with tubs of ice cream, hot and cold toppings, and options for smoothies or for people with dietary restrictions.
 Enlist teachers and the principal to scoop, giving parents the opportunity to meet the staff in a fun, low-key way before school starts.
 And have hand wipes ready to clean up drips.